 If you have pets or just love animals, you may have wished from time to time that you could have real conversations with them.
 Wouldn't it be nice to be able to talk with your dog about how your day at school went?

-Repeating sounds they’ve heard before — often many times — is called mimicry.
-The “talking” we hear from parrots can consist of imitations of all sorts of sounds, from spoken words to creaking doors to barking dogs.
+Repeating sounds you've heard before — often many times — is called mimicry.
+The "talking" we hear from parrots can consist of imitations of all sorts of sounds, from spoken words to creaking doors to barking dogs.

-Parrots, such as African Greys and Amazons, aren’t the only birds that can learn to imitate sounds, including human voices.
-Some other birds known for their ability to “talk” include Indian Ringneck Parakeets, Budgies and Cockatiels.
+Parrots, such as African Greys and Amazons, aren't the only birds that can learn to imitate sounds, including human voices.
+Some other birds known for their ability to "talk" include crows, ravens, Indian Ringneck Parakeets, Budgies and Cockatiels.

 If you want to have a bird that talks as a pet, the best thing to do is to find a bird that already knows how to imitate sounds.
 Even if a bird knows how to imitate a few sounds, though, you'll still need to spend lots of time training it and providing positive interactions to encourage more "talking."